huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup.md

 not provide any rules at all (in which case the `delete_default_rules` setting is moot).

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `delete` - Default is 10 minute.

 ## Import

 Security Groups can be imported using the `id`, e.g.